DESIGN ANALYSIS: MATCH-3

 westworld-bicameral-mind-maze-2

-Is it about the colors on your board?
-Is it about your decision on the +5 moves?
-Or is it because you’ve been failing to finish a level?
-All of these, and more, are in direct control of the developers in one way or another.
+Is it the colors on your board?
+Your choice of using the +5 moves?
+Or perhaps the fact that you haven’t completed a level yet?
+All of these, and more, are carefully controlled by the developers in one way or another.

 Ironic to say – this is the beauty of the genre!

-How well this is all masked from the player that they would never directly think so… It is only when they try and understand the intricacies behind the systems, that they will begin to understand the layers they’ve been under all this time…
+The way this is all masked from the player ensures they never directly realize it.
+It’s only when they try to understand the intricacies behind the system, that they begin to uncover the layers they’ve been under all along…

 RESOURCES

-How do people assign arbitrary value to items which essential have no physical return?
-The barrier starts to break by how we assign value to pleasure.
+How do people assign arbitrary value to items which essentially provide no physical return?
+The barrier starts to break when we understand how we assign value to “pleasure”.

 main-qimg-4bfb2b5a66bd0ccb720b5465caae062a-c